Ukraine rebuilds: Schools, roofs, water, lights – and citizens

 “With our actions, we want to convince people that Ukrainian lawful power ... after the complete destruction of our energy, gas, and water infrastructure, that we have started to restore those vital things,” the mayor says.

 He ticks off statistics for water and electricity supplies for each area, and says volunteers two days earlier brought eight tons of food.
-Covering damaged roofs are also a priority.
+Covering damaged roofs is also a priority.

 “We are trying to bring back life. … We are trying to get back to normal,” Mr. Zhuravliov says.